vuejs/eslint-plugin-vue/docs/rules/name-property-casing.md

-# Name property casing for consistency purposes (name-casing)
+# Name property casing for consistency purposes (name-property-casing)

 Define a style for the `name` property casing for consistency purposes